Getting Started with the A111 Pulsed Radar Sensor

 Connect the shield to a Raspberry Pi ensuring that the "Pi Display" text on the breakout matches up with the display header on your Pi.
 The sensor should be facing up after plugging it in.

-Or, if you'd like to manually wire the breakout up to a Pi, here is the pin-out we'll use through the rest of this tutorial:
+Or, if you'd like to manually wire the breakout up to a Raspberry Pi's standard pinout, here is the pin-out we'll use through the rest of this tutorial.
+As stated in the hardware overview for v1.1, the input voltage is labeled as

 When connecting to the additional pins broken out next to the Raspberry Pi's I/O, make sure to not accidentally connect anything higher than 3.3V since it is only 3.3V tolerant.